 In order to receive the PTA degree, students must satisfactorily complete the entire program, including clinical experiences.
 Occasionally, a student may drop out of the program for personal reasons, and unfortunately, some leave due to academic disqualification.
 When this happens, the student may re-apply for the next year, and if accepted, may complete the program with the next class.
-The graduation rate over the past four years has been between 88-94%.
+The average graduation rate over the past two years is 74% and employment rate is 100%.
 Program instructors will do all they can to assist student in the program, but ultimately, each student is responsible for their own grades.
 For more details, see the Appendix One, page 47, for current Student Outcomes Data.